hazelcast/hazelcast-nodejs-client/README.md

 ## 1.5.
 Basic Usage

-Now that we have a working cluster and we know how to configure both our cluster and client, we can run a simple program to use a distributed map in Node.js client.
+Now that we have a working cluster and we know how to configure both our cluster and client, we can run a simple program to use a distributed map in the Node.js client.

 The following example first creates a programmatic configuration object.
 Then, it starts a client.